Earth Day Poster

 - Ask your child to place the two owl ears base to base on the orange paper, and help your child trace the resulting diamond shape to make the owl’s beak.

-- Now he can cut out the feet and beak from the piece of orange paper.
+- Now you can cut out the feet and beak from the piece of orange paper.

 - Using the compass, help your child draw six one-inch diameter circles on the yellow paper.